securifera/reverge_wiki/docs/settings/providers.md

 </center>
 <br>
 <br>
 Next, populate the fields in the **Add Provider** dialog.
 For the virtualization providers, this will include an identifier for the VM image to use and the SSH user to be provisioned.
 Then, click **Save**.
+When setting up an AWS provider, a more secure alternative to supplying an AWS Secret Key is to attach an AWS IAM Role to the reverge EC2 instance.
+This role should include the necessary EC2 permissions for creating and deleting virtual machines and supporting network infrastructure.
+A new IAM policy can be created with these permissions and added to the existing role created for the [Secrets Manager](http://192.168.110.116:8000/#secrets-manager)
 <br>
 <br>
 <center>